 Recommended Ingredients for Homemade Baby Food

-Single-Ingredient Purees: Start with simple foods like pureed sweet potatoes, peas, and bananas.
+Single-Ingredient Purees: Start with simple foods like pureed peeled sweet potatoes, avocado, peas, butternut squash, peeled apples, and bananas.
+You can even begin with starches like rice and oatmeal.

-Introducing Allergenic Foods: With guidance from a dietitian, introduce allergenic foods such as peanut butter, eggs, and fish gradually to monitor for reactions.
+Introducing Allergenic Foods: With guidance from a dietitian, introduce allergenic foods such as peanut butter, eggs, and fish gradually and monitor for reactions.

-Before diving into making baby food, it's essential to know if your little one is ready.
-Here are some signs that your baby is ready for solid food, typically noticeable around the 6-month mark:
+Before diving into the kitchen to make your first batch of puree, it's essential to know if your little one is ready.
+Here are some signs that your baby is ready for solid food, typically noticeable around the 4-6 month mark:

 Sits with Minimal Support: Your baby can sit up with little to no assistance.